xsuite/xsuite/docs/newbeamelement.rst

 New beam elements are defined as python classes inheriting from the class ``BeamElement`` of xtrack.
 In each element class we define a dictionary called ``_xofields``, which specifies names and types of the data to be made accessible to the C tracking code.

-Although our beam element is defined by the single parameter (theta), it is convenient to store the quantities sin(theta) and cos(theta) to avoid recalculating them multiple times.
+Although our beam element is defined by the single parameter (theta), it is convenient to store the quantities sin(theta) and cos(theta) to avoid recalculating them multiple times:

 .. code-block:: python